MohanKrishnaBade/helpmate/README.md

 # helpmate
-tool that helps  to do our tedious job.
+tool that helps to do your tedious job.